TDanks2000/gamesrecapped/README.md

 ## About

 Games Recaped provides the latest updates from game conferences such as E3, SGF, and more.
-Stay informed on new game announcements, trailers, and exclusive interviews!
+Stay informed on new game announcements, trailers

 ## Features

 - Latest game conference updates
 - Easy-to-navigate interface
-- Real-time notifications for new announcements
-- Detailed summaries and analysis

 ## Installation